Measuring the Diversity of Local Government Leaders Across the U.S.

 At OpenGov, our mission is to power more effective and accountable government.
 There’s a saying: “what gets measured, gets improved.”
 We couldn’t agree more.
 Our Budgeting and Performance solutions are designed to help governments better understand and then improve their budgeting and performance.

-ELGL is using our Citizen Engagement solution to aggregate, organize, and visualize the data from the Dashboard, and share key insights from it using stories that combined images, graphics, data, and written text.
+ELGL is using our Communications and Reporting solution to aggregate, organize, and visualize the data from the Dashboard, and share key insights from it using stories that combined images, graphics, data, and written text.

 Thanks to the Dashboard, we now have a better understanding of diversity among local government leaders.
 That understanding puts us in a better position to increase diversity, and that’s something everyone at OpenGov is proud to be part of!